An Outaouais themed picnic

 Gatineau (Québec) J8T 8N6

-La Trappe à fromage specializes in artisanal cheese making.
-From its famous fresh-daily cheese curds to house cheddars and over 350 of the world's finest cheeses, the shop offers a wide array of local, regional and international products.
-Free samples available!
+La Trappe à fromage specializes in artisanal cheese making, ranging from its famous fresh-daily cheese curds to house cheddars and specialty cheeses such as L'Attrappe-Cœur, house “Brie,” and La Belle Humeur raclette cheese.
+The shop sells a wide array of local and regional products, and over 350 of the world's finest cheeses.
 Also on site are microbrewery beers, a fresh bakery, and a fine foods and deli section.
-Take home one of our chef's delicious fresh-prepared meals.
+Take home a delicious meal prepared by Chef Patrick Lehoux.
+Free product tastings.
 Come see how cheese is made!

 Chelsea (Québec) J9B 1R6